Wessam18/PizzaHub/README.md

 - Make sure to update the contributors list
 - Make sure to update the contributors list
 - Make sure to update the contributors list

-### Deployment

-To deploy the project, follow these steps:

-- Make sure to update the `config.py` file with your production database crede